mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/0/index.md

 ## About the authors

-These materials have been written by [Javier Salvador Calvo] (https://www.linkedin.com/in/revsalva/).
+These materials have been written by [Javier Salvador Calvo](https://www.linkedin.com/in/revsalva/).

 The creation of these learning resources has been coordinated by [Robert Clarisó](https://robertclariso.github.io).